Compliance Report

 In December 2020, Hyperproof surveyed 1,029 cybersecurity, security assurance/compliance, and IT decision-makers within the technology industry.
 The survey report examines IT security and compliance decision-makers’ attitudes towards the current cyber risk landscape and companies’ budget, staffing, and technology purchase plans for 2021 to manage IT risks and fulfill compliance obligations.
 It highlights organizations’ day-to-day practices in the realms of compliance operations, vendor risk management, and IT risk management.

 Given that the technology industry is not a monolithic group, we examined the results by segments –company size, company revenue, location, and several others — and called out areas where there are significant differences between segments.
 Additionally, we analyzed what leading organizations — those who are better at achieving organizational objectives and avoiding security lapses and compliance violations than the average organization — do differently than the rest of the pack.
+Get an updated version of the report here: 2024 IT Risk and Compliance Benchmark Report

 Top Findings In Numbers